Green Card Application Timeline After Marriage

 Temporary vs. Permanent Status

-While awaiting the green card, individuals may hold temporary status, allowing them to live and work in the U.S. under certain conditions.
+While awaiting the green card, individuals typically hold a temporary status, which permits them to live and work in the U.S. under specific conditions.
+This temporary status is often granted through a process known as adjustment of status, which can include various steps such as:

 Rights and Limitations

-Understanding the rights and limitations of temporary status is essential for navigating daily life and planning for the future.
+Understanding the rights and limitations associated with temporary status is crucial for effectively navigating daily life and planning for the future.
+Individuals holding temporary status may have the right to work and access certain benefits, but they may also face restrictions, such as:

 Applying for Permanent Residency After Marriage